shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ### Trello Board

 We are using Trello to manage our project tasks, track progress, and collaborate as a team.
-The board is organized into columns such as "To Do," "In Progress," and "Done" to reflect the current status of each task.
+The board is organised into columns such as "To Do," "In Progress," and "Done" to reflect the current status of each task.

 ### Screenshots